 Many investors today feel interested in dabbling in cryptos.
 And can you blame them?
 With the performance we’ve seen with Bitcoin, they represent a tantalizing proposition.

 But are cryptocurrencies like stocks?
-Apart from the fact that cryptos may sometimes be used for fundraising activities, the answer remains a firm no.
+Apart from the fact that projects can use crypto for fundraising activities, the answer remains a firm no.

 Stocks are heavily regulated, and they go through annual audits.
 They also prove less vulnerable to fraud.